-- A player must not have a professional golfer as his/her caddie during the round. - On the Junior Tour, a player must not have a person, who exceeds the age limit of the category of oldest participants in the Junior Tour, as his/her caddie during the round.
+- A player must not have a professional golfer as their caddie during the round. - In competitions for juniors only (U18 or less) a player must not have a person, older than 18 years on 31/12 of the current year as their caddie during the round.